mvdevs/mvsdk/README.md

 https://jk2mv.org

 JK2MV (Multi Version) is a modification for Jedi Knight II: Jedi Outcast.
 It supports all three game versions and comes with various features and optimizations.
-The MVSDK contains the code of JK2MV's game, cgame and ui modules.
+The MVSDK (Multi Version - SDK) contains the code of JK2MV's game, cgame and ui modules.

 Main Features:
-- Supports 1.02, 1.03 & 1.04 in one mod
+- Game/CGame/UI support 1.02, 1.03 & 1.04 in a single module each
-- Fixes for all known security bugs
+- Fixes for many known bugs
-- Tons of other fixes and improvements in the modules, see the changelog for detailed information
+- Various other improvements, see the git history for detailed information
 - Opensource (GPLv2)

 # License